perthcpe23/android-images-view/README.md

 Build on top of https://github.com/MikeOrtiz/TouchImageView.

-You can download .arr at https://github.com/perthcpe23/android-images-view/tree/master/aar
+You can download .arr at https://github.com/perthcpe23/android-images-view/tree/master/aar and copy it to app/libs or any directory you prefer for keeping libraries.

 Basic usage<br/>